markka123/Sanntidsprogrammering-Heis-2-/Project/README.md

 ### Module Architecture & Threads
-The proposed structure consists of the following modules
+The proposed structure consists of the following modules: